PROG (PRG)

 Brian Garner, Chief Financial Officer

 Brian Garner has been the Chief Financial Officer of PROG Holdings since December 2020.
-Before this, he held various financial roles within the company's Progressive Leasing segment, including Senior Vice President of Finance and Accounting, Vice President of Finance and Accounting, and Controller.
-His professional background also includes working at Ernst & Young in their Assurance and Advisory practice, where he provided technical guidance and advised on SEC filings, initial public offerings, and M&A transactions for public and private corporations.
-Mr. Garner holds a Master of Science degree in Accounting and Finance from Brigham Young University.
+Prior to this role, he served as Senior Vice President of Finance and Accounting, Vice President of Finance and Accounting, and Controller for the Company's Progressive Leasing segment.
+Before joining Progressive Leasing, Mr. Garner was employed by Ernst & Young, where he worked in their Assurance and Advisory practice, providing technical guidance and advising on SEC filings, initial public offerings, and M&A transactions for both public and private corporations.
+He earned a Master of Science degree in Accounting and Finance from Brigham Young University.

 Curt Doman, Co-Founder and Special Advisor to the CEO